Revisiting Discrete Soft Actor-Critic: Failure Modes of Vanilla Discrete SAC

 Does this theoretical underestimate occur in practice for discrete SAC and hurt the performance?
 We answer this question by showing the influence of the clipped double Q-learning trick for discrete SAC in Atari games, as shown in Fig.~\ref{fig_underestimation}.
-Here we show a comparison between the true value and the estimated value.
-The results are averaged over 3 independent experiments with different random seeds.
-We find that, in Fig.~\ref{fig_underestimation}(a), the approximate values are lower than the true value over time, which demonstrates the issue of underestimation bias.
-At the same time, we also run experiments for discrete SAC with single Q (DSAC-S), which uses a single Q-value for bootstrapping instead of clipped double Q-values.
-As shown in Fig.~\ref{fig_underestimation}(b), without the clipped double Q-learning trick, the estimated value of DSAC-S is higher than the true value and thus has overestimation bias.
-However, in Fig.~\ref{fig_underestimation}(c), we discover that even though DSAC-S suffers from overestimation bias, it performs much better than discrete SAC which adopts the clipped double Q-learning mechanism.
+Here, we compare the true value to the estimated value.
+The results are averaged over three independent experiments with different random seeds.
+We find that, in Fig.~\ref{fig_underestimation_a}, the approximate values are lower than the true value over time, demonstrating the underestimation bias issue.
+At the same time, we also run experiments for discrete SAC with a single Q (DSAC-S), which uses a single Q-value for bootstrapping instead of clipped double Q-values.
+As shown in Fig.~\ref{fig_underestimation_b}, without the clipped double Q-learning trick, the estimated value of DSAC-S is higher than the true value and thus has an overestimation bias.
+However, in Fig.~\ref{fig_underestimation_c}, we discover that even though DSAC-S suffers from overestimation bias, it performs much better than discrete SAC which adopts the clipped double Q-learning mechanism.
 This indicates that the clipped double Q-learning trick can lead to pessimistic exploration issues and hurt the agent's performance.

-\section{Improvements of sac failure modes}
+\section{Improvements of SAC Failure Modes}

-We provide two simple alternatives, which are the surrogate objective with entropy-penalty and double average Q-learning with Q-clip, so as to avoid the two failure modes of discrete SAC discussed in Section \ref{section_failure_modes}.
+We provide two simple alternatives, which are the surrogate objective with entropy-penalty and double average Q-learning with Q-clip, to avoid the two failure modes of discrete SAC discussed in Section \ref{section_failure_modes}.
+Combining these two modifications, we propose stable discrete SAC (SD-SAC).